TL;DR

 Virtual Personal Trainers: The Middle Ground

-- AI-generated workouts reviewed by human trainers
+- App-generated workouts reviewed by human trainers

 - Video form checks and feedback